-5. 100 words per minute
+100 words per minute

 This is the repeated reading strategy, but with a short term goal.
-There is evidence that a reading speed of about 100 words per minute is the critical reading speed for optimal comprehension.
+There is evidence that a reading speed of about 100 words per minute is the critical speed for optimal comprehension.

 You will need several passages of about 100 words long.
-The passages should be just a little more difficult than the student's independent level of reading and of course, something that interests them.
-You also need a digital clock or watch or ideally, a stop watch.
+The passages should be just a little more difficult than the student's independent level of reading and ideally, something that interests them.
+You also need a stop-watch function on a phone or similar.

 As with the repeated reading strategy, read the passage through with your student to make sure they can recognise all the words.
-Then they re-read it silently several times, timing themself each time until they can read it in one minute.
+Then they re-read it silently several times, timing themselves each time until they can read it in one minute.
 Then move on to another passage.